ABAtanasov/GalerkinSparseGrids.jl/README.md

 The derivative matrix for the position basis is `periodic_pos_DLF_Matrix(alpha::Real, k::Int, max_level::Int)` while the matrix for the hierarchical basis is obtained from this by conjugation and can be called by `periodic_hier_DLF_Matrix(alpha::Real, k::Int, max_level::Int)`.
 Here DLF stands for Derivative with Lax-Friedrichs flux.

-It is advised, for now, to have alpha = 0 (so no true Lax-Friedrichs flux is involved).
+It is advised, for now, to have alpha = 0 (so no Lax-Friedrichs flux is involved).

 ### Solving Hyperbolic PDEs